lino-framework/lino/docs/tested/diamond2/index.rst

     >>> from __future__ import print_function

-This document shows a more complex case of multi-table diamond inheritance which is still broken in Django 1.7.
+This document shows a case of multi-table diamond inheritance which is still broken in Django 1.7.
+The difference with :doc:`../diamond/index` is that now we have two abstract parents.
-Compare :doc:`../diamond/index`
-for a predecessor of this problem.

 This document also shows that Lino has a work-around for both problems.
 Unfortunately that workaround works only until Django 1.6.
 We are trying to adapt it to newer Django versions.

-Here is our database structure:
+The source code used to generate and test this document is at :srcref:`docs/tested/diamond2/`.

+Our database structure is defined in :file:`main/models.py` as
+follows:

 .. literalinclude:: main/models.py